 Writing your first academic paper in Chicago format can be a real nail biter.
 Not only is the official manual massive, but it can be challenging to know which Chicago style citations to use.
-Breeze through your essay by breaking down the Chicago and Turabian style format into digestible chunks with a straightforward and comprehensive guide.
+Breeze through your essay by breaking down the Chicago and Turabian style format and citations into digestible chunks with a straightforward and comprehensive guide.

 Table of Contents